DENIM NOSTALGIA

 From The 501® Jean: Stories of an Original, Full Documentary

-By 1990s, fashion houses such as Versace, Dolce & Gabbana and Dior had also entered the jean market.
-The decade of freedom ushered another era in denim culture with baggy jeans & dungarees as well as a rise in boot cut.
-Celebrities including Spice Girls and Destiny’s Child helped boost the looks.
+By 1990s, fashion houses such as Versace, Dolce & Gabbana and Dior had entered the market.
+This decade, characterized by the spirit of freedom, ushered another era in denim culture with new trends such as baggy jeans and dungarees, as well as a resurgence of the boot cut silhouette.
+Celebrities including Spice Girls & Destiny’s Child helped popularize these looks globally.

 1990s